wsg-ariadne/dionysus/README.md

     // URL of the page where the cookie banner was found "page_url": "http://example.com",

+    // Whether the user verified the classification as correct or not "vote": true,

+    // Optional:
     // Whether the cookie banner used unclear language or not "calliope_tripped": true,

+    // Optional:
     // Janus's classification for the cookie banner
     // See (#classifier-response-objects) for the possible values "janus_result": "weighted",

-    // Whether the user verified the classification as correct or not "vote": true,

     // Optional:
     // The cookie banner text that was submitted to /classify/text